detekt/detekt/docs/pages/baseline.md

 It is a file where code smells are white- or blacklisted.

 The intention of a whitelist is that only new code smells are printed on further analysis.
-The blacklist can be used to write down false positive detections (instead of suppressing them and polute your code base).
+The blacklist can be used to write down false positive detections (instead of suppressing them and pollute your code base).

 The `ID` node has the following structure: `<RuleID>:<Codesmell_Signature>`.
 When adding a custom issue to the xml file, make sure the `RuleID` should be self-explaining.